Blendify/blender-manual/blender_docs/manual/addons/io_obj.rst

    Write out quads as two triangles.
 Some programs only have very basic OBJ support and only support triangles.
 Polygroups
    Write faces into OBJ groups based on the meshes vertex group.
-   Note that this does a best guess since a faces vertices can be in multiple vertex groups.
+   Note that this does a best guess since a face's vertices can be in multiple vertex groups.
 NURBS
    Write out NURBS curves as OBJ NURBS rather than converting to geometry.
 Objects as OBJ Objects / Groups